Code-Institute-Submissions/away-day/TESTING.md

 - There is some bleed between the mobile-specific and desktop-specific jQuery scripts.
 Both work fine upon loading but once you switch between screen sizes in developer mode the hover event listener can stick in place until another icon is clicked.
+The drop-down menu will not display correctly if you switch after loading, but if you load initially as a mobile device it works fine.
 Given that most users would not sit and flick between two screen sizes while using the site, I decided to leave this unfixed as time was at a premium.
-- If a a location returns no results within the confines of a search (e.g. no pubs within 1km of the stadium), the API throws an exception.
+- Bug #8: If a location returns no results within the confines of a search (e.g. no pubs within 1km of the stadium), the API throws an exception.
 This needs to be fixed using an if else statement that extends the range to 2km or 5km.

 ## Validation